openservicebrokerapi/servicebroker/profile.md

   Version: 2.15

   The [annotations](http://v3-apidocs.cloudfoundry.org/version/3.69.0/index.html#metadata) attached to the Service Instance.
-  Note that the annotations of a service instance in Cloud Foundry MAY be changed.
+  Note that the annotations of a Service Instance in Cloud Foundry MAY be changed.
   This OPTIONAL property holds an object with the annotations key/value pairs.
 If present, this property MUST be an object, with zero or more properties as follows:

   ```
-  "space_annotations": { "key-here":"value-here" }
+  "instance_annotations": { "key-here":"value-here" }
   ```
   For example:
   ```
-  "space_annotations": { "send-alerts-to-email":"me@mycompany.com" }
+  "instance_annotations": { "send-alerts-to-email":"me@mycompany.com" }
   ```